KelyanDev/Homelab/apps/nginx proxy manager/README.md

 # Start the container
 docker compose up -d
 ```
 Then, you can start to configure your Nginx Proxy Manager.
-It usually runs on the port 3000, so if you configured yours correctly and applied the port, you should be able to access it directly from here
+The admin interface is running on the port 81, so if you configured yours correctly and applied the port, you should be able to access it directly from here

+The default user / password is ``admin@example.com`` / ``changeme``

 ## Configuration file